muxi-ai/registry/docs/05-api/CLI-API-SCOPE.md

 ## Success Criteria

-Phase 2 is complete when:

-✅ CLI can authenticate via browser
-✅ CLI can pull any formation
+✅ **Phase 2 Complete - All Registry API Features Implemented:**

+✅ Registry API for authentication
+✅ Registry API for pulling formations
-✅ CLI can search formations
+✅ Registry API for searching formations
-✅ CLI can publish formations
+✅ Registry API for publishing formations
-✅ CLI can list user's own formations
+✅ Registry API for listing formations
 ✅ Lazy discovery works (any muxi-* repo is findable)
 ✅ Download stats are tracked
-✅ All API endpoints documented
+✅ All API endpoints documented and tested
+✅ Organization publishing support
+✅ Formation stats collection
+✅ Graceful edge case handling

+**Note:** The CLI tool itself (`muxi` command) is being developed in the separate `../cli` repository.
+All registry backend APIs are complete and ready for CLI integration.

 ---

-## Development Time Estimate

-**With lean scope (no browsing in CLI):**
-- GitHub Helper: 2-3 days
-- Formation Model: 2-3 days
-- API Endpoints: 3-4 days
-- CLI Auth Flow: 2-3 days
-- Testing & Polish: 2-3 days

-**Total: ~2 weeks**

-**If we had included browsing/user profiles in CLI:** +1-2 weeks
+## 🎉 Registry Backend: Production Ready

+**Status:** All registry APIs are complete and tested.

+The MUXI Registry provides a complete backend API for the CLI tool to interact with.
+See the `../cli` repository for CLI development.

 ---

-**Last Updated:** 2025-10-28
+**Last Updated:** 2025-10-29